 Skip ahead 30 years, and Roger Federer could easily still be holding the record for most Grand Slam titles ever won by a male tennis player.
-While the break for the off-season and the mental effect a new season has – on all players – is unlikely to work in his favour, the maestro shows little sign of truly slowing down.
+While the break for the off-season – and the mental effect a new season brings – seems unlikely to work in his favour, the maestro shows little sign of truly slowing down.
 One thing that verges on impossible, however, is Federer leap-frogging Nadal in their historic head-to-head record.
-However many majors he claims or Masters 1000s he wins or ATP trophies he raises, it’s likely he’ll walk away from the sport as the loser in that particular rivalry.
+However many majors he claims or ATP trophies he raises, it is likely he will walk away from the sport as the loser in that particular rivalry.
 A rivalry with the man who remains, for now, his closest competitor.

 But if he whitewashes the Spaniard in 2017, he could go a long way to changing future tennis fans’ perception of that head-to-head record.
 And the next step of that quest is a win on Sunday.